influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/query.md

 - **SQL**: Traditional SQL powered by the [Apache Arrow DataFusion](https://arrow.apache.org/datafusion/) query engine.
 The supported SQL syntax is similar to PostgreSQL.
-- **InfluxQL**: An SQL-like query language designed to query time series data from InfluxDB.
+- **InfluxQL**: An SQL-like query language designed to query time series data stored in InfluxDB.

 This tutorial walks you through the fundamentals of querying data in InfluxDB and **focuses on using SQL** to query your time series data.